 Audit of urgent and emergency care communication messages - July 2018

 Review of engagement and consultation activity on elective care and standardisation - March 2018

 Communication needs for people with a sensory impairment - November 2017

 Standardisation of policies - September 2017

 Maternity Services - August 2017

-This important work will help us to identify future areas of engagement at a local and West Yorkshire and Harrogate level and will complement the work already taking place, as set out in our engagement and consultation mapping work.
-You can read last year’s publication here and an updated version will be available soon.
+This important work will help us to identify future areas of engagement at a local and West Yorkshire and Harrogate level and will complement the work already taking place, as set out in our engagement and consultation mapping work (and see our engagment mapping work for personalisation and digitisation here).
 We will continue to keep you updated as the work develops.